 2. Long Term Investment.
-Capital Expenditure is not only huge investment plan but also long term investment whose return will be available after considerable gap of time.
+Capital Expenditure is not only a huge investment plan but also long term investment whose return will be available after a considerable gap of time.

 4. Effect Wrong Selection.
 Any error in the evaluation of proposal may lead to serious consequences.

 5. Permanent Commitment of Funds.
-The funds involved in capital expenditure are not only huge but also long term dicision.
-The longer the time the longer are the risk involved.
+The funds involved in capital expenditure are not only huge but also long term decision.
+The longer the time the longer are the risks involved.

 6. Investment Decision.
-The long term capital expenditure dicisions are always complicated.
-The long term decisions are always associated risk and uncertainty.
-The management should take judicious decisions.
+The long term capital expenditure decisions are always complicated.
+The long term decisions are always associated with risk and uncertainty.
+The management should make judicious decisions.

 7. Wealth Maximisation.
-The capital expenditure have a direct impact on the economic life of the company, the aim ought to be avoid over investment and under investment in fixed Assets.
+The capital expenditure has a direct impact on the economic life of the company, the aim ought to be avoid over-investment and under-investment in Fixed Assets.
 The careful management must select those proposals whose profitability are more thus, they can maximize the wealth of shareholders which is the basic object of each company.